 PCRF’s primary goal is to relieve the financial strain for cancer survivors who want to attend college, while concurrently giving them the opportunity to pursue higher education and improve their skills in our ever-evolving job market.

 “The scholarship program is a fulfilment of the promise that PCRF makes for a quality of life.
 These young people face such challenges and to be medically stable enough for college is only half the victory.
 They appreciate the vote of confidence that a scholarship sends to them that there is life after cancer and there is hope.
 That is what PCRF is all about – hope,” commented PCRF Philanthropy Manager, Christine Farwell.

 Help us Make an Impact

 The Pediatric Cancer Research Foundation anticipates the scholarship program continually growing in future years.
 Feedback from the first class of applicants is that there are not enough survivor scholarships to go around and they are difficult to get.
-The Survivor’s Scholarship is solely determined by designated gifts from PCRF donors and the foundation is currently seeking funders to support this important initiative.
+The Survivor’s Scholarship is solely made possible by designated gifts from PCRF donors and the foundation is currently seeking funders to support this important initiative.

 For more information about the PCRF Survivors Scholarship or to make a contribution to support the scholarship program, please contact (949) 859-6312 or email@example.com.